 In fact, studiesshow that both men and women exposed to magazines that exploit perfect hard bodies face the same issues.

 “Investigated the relationships among magazine exposure, self-objectification, body shape dissatisfaction, and eating disorder symptomatology in 150 men and women (aged 18-42 yrs).
 Women reading beauty magazines and men reading fitness magazines internalized societal ideals (internalization).
 For women, beauty magazines predicted self-objectification, mediated by internalization.
 Men only internalization predicted self-objectification.
 For men, fitness magazines predicted body shape dissatisfaction, mediated by internalization.”

 Magazines celebrate beauty all the time, plastering what is gorgeous on their cover.
 There is nothing wrong with admiring what others consider the “perfect body.”
 However, it also creates a personal issue and a desire to compare ourselves with fitness models.
 The important thing to understand is that our bodies are all different, so our journeys are not the same.

 If You Do Not Look Like A Fitness Model, That’s OKAY!

-Do not get discouraged if you do not look like some of the fitness hard bodies on your Instagram, Pinterest, or Facebook feeds.
+Don’t discourage if you don’t look like some fitness hard bodies on Instagram, Pinterest, or Facebook.
 While we should celebrate beauty and the hard work necessary to achieve a hard body, there are different types of body shapes.
 Each of us ought to celebrate our own personal uniqueness and our curves.
 Beauty is more than what is on the outside.
 Adopting a healthy lifestyle can bring intrinsic rewards.

 Don’t compare yourself to someone else and don’t quit because you feel like you don’t measure up.
 Stay focused on your goals and remain consistent.